On rigidity and convergence of circle patterns: Abstract

 \section{Abstract}

 Two planar embedded circle patterns with the same combinatorics and the same intersection angles can be considered to define a discrete conformal map.
 We show that two locally finite circle patterns covering the unit disc are related by a hyperbolic isometry.
-Furthermore, we prove an analogous rigidity statement for the complex plane if all exterior intersection angles of neighboring cirlces are uniformly bounded away from $0$.
-We also assume that for two neighboring circles the corresponding kite built from the two centers of circles and the two intersection points is convex.
+Furthermore, we prove an analogous rigidity statement for the complex plane if all exterior intersection angles of neighboring circles are uniformly bounded away from $0$.

 Finally, we study a sequence of two circle patterns with the same combinatorics each of which approximates a given simply connected domain.
 Assume that all kites are convex and all angles in the kites are uniformly bounded and the radii of one circle pattern converge to $0$.
 Then a subsequence of the corresponding discrete conformal maps converges to a Riemann map between the given domains.